-As required by law and the company's articles of association, we are pleased to report to you on the audit assignment which you have entrusted to us.
-This report includes our opinion on the consolidated financial statements together with the required additional comment.
+As required by law, we report to you on the statutory audit mandate which you have entrusted to us.
+This report includes our report on the consolidated financial statements as defined below together with our report on other legal and regulatory requirements.

-Unqualified audit opinion on the consolidated financial statements
+Report on the consolidated financial statements -Unqualified opinion

 We have audited the accompanying consolidated financial statements of Connect Group NV ("the company") and its subsidiaries (jointly "the group"), prepared in accordance with International Financial Reporting Standards as adopted by the European Union and with the legal and regulatory requirements applicable in Belgium.
-Those consolidated financial statements comprise the consolidated statement of financial position as at 31 December 2011, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated cash flow statement for the year then ended, as well as the summary of significant accounting policies and other explanatory notes.
-The consolidated statement of financial position shows total assets of EUR 80,980 (000) and the consolidated income statement shows a consolidated profit (group share) for the year then ended of EUR 3,735 (000).
+These consolidated financial statements comprise the consolidated statement of financial position as at 31 December 2012, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated cash flow statement for the year then ended, as well as the notes to the consolidated financial statements.
+The consolidated statement of financial position shows total assets of 71 million EUR and the consolidated income statement shows a consolidated profit (group share) for the year then ended of 3 million EUR.